Steps to Nuclear Non-Proliferation:

 Perhaps in most cases, this dagger is in fact carried peacefully like the Sikhs teach us, but whenever there is too much force carried in a given concept or category we may say that this category becomes both wielded and weaponized.
 It is this idea which prevents a dangerous nuclear enrichment, the dropping of bombs conceptual or otherwise, and

 All categories, including weaponization itself, seem to have the ability to become weaponized.
-However, some categories – like satyagraha - actively seek to resist the possibility of violence due to their internal tension and holding-to-truth, and a more construct aware enaction of a pure non-violence emerges as a result.
+However, some categories – like satyagraha - actively seek to resist the possibility of this violence due to their internal tension and their serious holding-to-truth, and a more construct aware enaction of a pure non-violence emerges as a result.

 It was important at the time of the Indian struggle for independence, for instance, that when Gandhi constructed the term satyagraha it was an entirely new term subject to his own essential definition.
 Other terms such as “pacifism” or “civil disobedience” were already to some degree or another weaponized in unfortunate ways.
 Perhaps this came as a natural result of their own expedited thinking and missteps.
 We have now in our view a certain idea which arises of nuclear disarmament, bomb-diffusion, de-compression or de-escalation of conflict in the world as well as in our categories that they may no longer be loaded.